UmerTariq1/legalize-pk/federal-constitution/article-230.md

 Provided that, where a law is referred for advice to the Islamic Council and the Council advises that the law is repugnant to the Injunctions of Islam, the House or, as the case may be, the Provincial Assembly, the President or the Governor shall reconsider the law so made.

 (4) The Islamic Council shall submit its final report within seven years of its appointment, and shall submit an annual interim report.
-The report, whether interim or final, shall be laid for discussion before both Houses and each Provincial Assembly within six months of its receipt, and Parliament and the Assembly, after considering the report, shall enact laws in respect thereof within a period of two years of the final report.
+The report, whether interim or final, shall be laid for discussion before both Houses and each Provincial Assembly within six months of its receipt, and Parliament and the Assembly, after considering the report, shall enact laws in respect thereof within a period of two years of the final report:

+Provided that the final report in any case shall be considered within twelve months after it has been laid.